SWITZERLAND 9 Days

 DAYS 5 and 6

-• Begin your day early with a journey from Interlaken to explore Zermatt. <Map>
+• Start early and travel from Interlaken to explore Zermatt. <Map>

-• What to do in Zermatt in summer?
+• ℹ️ What to do in Zermatt in summer?
 Hiking is very popular.

 • The best all-around hike: Zmutt Loop.
-The trail is 10-km roundtrip.
+The trail is a 10-km round trip.
 Difficulty: Easy - Moderate

 • The Zmutt Loop is a favorite lunch destination for visitors looking for an easy and scenic walk.